liballeg/android/README.md

 deploy and run your Allegro game on the emulator or actual devices.
 Build an .apk and upload it to the store and it will just work!

- To test that everything workd you can initially just paste the following code into the existing native-lib.cpp.
+ To test that everything works you can initially just paste the following code into the existing native-lib.cpp.
 It creates a display then fades it from red to yellow every second.

  ```c
   #include <allegro5/allegro5.h>